miqelle/reading-notes/the-coders-computer.md

 ## What kind of text editors are available?

-Everyone has a text editor already available on there computer.
+All computers have a text editor already installed for you to use!
 Windows users have Notepad, and Mac Users have Text Edit.

 Here is a list of Third-Party text editors:

 * Visual Studio Code
 * Notepad ++
 * Atom
 * Brackets